No, LEDs do not emit ultraviolet (UV) or infrared light.

 Q:What is the minimum order required to receive free freight?

-Free prepaid freight is based on a minimum order of $1,000 inside the continental United States and $2,000 for Hawaii and Alaska.
-The customer is responsible for all freight charges on merchandise order quantities below that minimum.
-Customers are also responsible for all orders shipped outside the continental United States regardless of the size of the order.
+Free prepaid freight is based on a minimum order of $1,500 shipped inside the continental United States.
+The customer is responsible for all freight charges on merchandise order quantities below the minimum and freight shipped outside the continental United States.